-Some fog machines are not designed to work with water, some do work.
-Adding a small amount of water to the fog machine will produce a thicker and more dense fog that hangs in the air longer than dry fog.
-Make sure to use distilled water and not mineral or tap water both have impurities that can damage the machine.
+Some fog machines are not designed to work with water, but some do work.
+Adding a small amount of water to the smoke machine will produce a thicker and dense fog that hangs in the air longer than dry fog.
+Make sure to use distilled water and not mineral or tap water both have impurities that can damage the device.

 If you use water only, the fog may not last as long as it would using glycol or glycerin-based fog fluid.
 This is because water-based fog does not contain the same viscosity as glycol or glycerin.

-To make a fog fluid mix, you will need:
+To make a fog fluid mix, you will need the following:

 - A one-liter plastic bottle that’s in good condition

 The fog fluid you will make should have 15% to 35% of glycerin or glycerine.
 As mentioned earlier, the more glycerin you use, the thicker and denser the fog will be.

 You can also make fog juice without glycerin.

 However, don’t add too much glycerin.
 Otherwise, you may not get any fog at all.

 Pour distilled water into the plastic cup until it’s about 75% full.
 Fill it up with glycerin.
 This juice mixture will give a sufficiently thick fog.
 If you want lighter, you can reduce the glycerin proportion to a third a cup.